DhirenTheHeadlights/GSEngine/README.md

 - `Platform` - Contains all the platform specific code (e.g. OS, Windowing, Input, etx.)
 - `Engine` - Contains all the engine specific code

+When you end up adding a file to the project, VS will prompt you to update the `CMakeLists.txt` file.
+DO NOT UPDATE THIS FILE.
+Select `Cancel` when prompted.

 To steamline developing new objects, you will need to add a `Code Snippet` to Visual Studio.
 To do this, follow these steps:

 1. Open Visual Studio